puppetlabs/puppetserver-helm-chart/README.md

 ## Introduction

-This chart bootstraps Puppet Server on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps Puppet Server and its components on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites